Smoke Bombs for Weddings: How to Get Stunning Wedding Photos

 Planning Tips for Photographers

-• Bring 4-6 grenades minimum — you'll want options for color, backup in case of wind, and enough for different setups
+You'll want options for color, a backup in case of wind gusts, and enough units for different setups (portraits, group shots, exit).
+Running short mid-session kills the momentum.

-• Protect the dress — have the couple hold smoke downwind and away from the wedding dress to avoid any residue
+Have the couple hold smoke downwind and away from the wedding dress to avoid any residue.
+Both partners should wear gloves at the moment of ignition per Enola Gaye safety requirements.

 Which Smoke Bomb for Weddings?

-Our pick: THE PULLER (WP40D) at ~$16.
-It's the perfect balance — 60 seconds of thick smoke gives the photographer plenty of time to work through multiple poses, and the output is dense enough to fill the frame beautifully.
+Our pick: the WP40-D. It's the perfect balance - 60 seconds of thick smoke gives the photographer plenty of time to work through multiple poses, and the output is dense enough to fill the frame beautifully.

-For the exit/send-off, consider THE STARTER (EG25) at ~$12 each — you can buy multiples to line the path without breaking the budget.
+For the exit/send-off, consider the EG25 - you can buy multiples to line the path without breaking the budget.

 Browse our complete color lineup and find the perfect smoke bombs for your wedding.